raspberrypilearning/stress-ball/en/step_1.md

 ---
 #### Hardware

-+ A computer capable of running Scratch 3
++ A Computer or tablet capable of running Scratch

 #### Software